-Dom was chattering away as we walked back to our common room to get our books for Charms, which was right after lunch.
+Dom was chattering away as we walked back to our common room, so we could drop our bags off before dinner.
 She was so excited that Asher had asked me out you’d think that it was a) my very first time being asked on a date, or 2) that he had asked her instead of me.
 It wasn’t as if I’d had a secret crush on him or anything.
 It was just a date.
 A date with Asher Wood, hands down the 2nd cutest guy in Gryffindor, and probably in the top 5 of the hottest guys in school.

 I had always been attracted to him and of all the guys to ask me out, I was quite happy it was him.
 And yet… I had two thoughts going through my head.
 I kept going over and over the same two thoughts, the words varying, but the point remained the same.

 I’m glad it was Asher.
 I wish it had been James.

 I’m happy to go on a date with, but sad my first Hogsmeade trip this term won’t be with James.